The Basics of a Healthy Diabetes Diet

-"Sugar free" means no sugar has been added, but you must remember these foods still contain carbohydrates, which do affect your blood sugars.
+"Sugar free" means no sugar has been added, but you must remember these foods still contain carbohydrates, which do affect your blood sugar.

-Some sweeteners categorized as sugar alcohols -- such as xylitol, mannitol, and sorbitol -- have some calories and do slightly increase blood sugar levels.
+Some artificial sweeteners -- such as xylitol, mannitol, and sorbitol -- have some calories and do slightly increase blood sugar levels.

 The American Diabetes Association cautions that eating too much of any artificial sweetener can cause gas and diarrhea.

 Stevia is another option.
 It's not an artificial sweetener, and it has no calories.